webqit/quantum-js/README.md

 **[Motivation](#motivation) • [Overview](#an-overview) • [Polyfill](#the-polyfill) • [Design Discussion](#design-discussion) • [Getting Involved](#getting-involved) • [License](#license)**

-Reflex Functions are a new type of JavaScript function that enables fine-grained Reactive Programming in the *imperative* form of the language - this time, where reactivity is drawn entirely on the dependency graph of your own code!
+Reflex Functions are a new type of JavaScript functions that enable fine-grained Reactive Programming in the *imperative* form of the language - this time, where reactivity is drawn entirely on the dependency graph of your own code!

 Reflex Functions is an upcoming proposal!
 (Introducing Imperative Reactive Programming (IRP) in JavaScript!)